EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 ## Quorum

 The minimum amount of votes needed to make an election viable.
-33% of all staked [INJ](#inj) must vote to meet quorum.
+33% of all staked [FURY](#fury) must vote to meet quorum.
 If quorum is not met before the voting period ends, the proposal fails, and the proposer's deposit is burned.

 ## Redelegate

-When a delegator wants to transfer their bonded [INJ](#inj) to a different validator.
-Redelegating [INJ](#inj) is instant and does not require a 21-day unbonding period.
+When a delegator wants to transfer their bonded [FURY](#fury) to a different validator.
+Redelegating [FURY](#fury) is instant and does not require a 21-day unbonding period.

 ## Rewards